infrahq/infra/docs/getting-started/quickstart.md

 ## Next Steps

-- [Connect Okta](../identity-providers/okta.md) to onboard & offboard your team automatically
-- [Manage & revoke access](../configuration/granting-access.md) to users or groups
 - [Customize](../reference/helm-reference.md) your install with `helm`
+- [Connect Okta](../identity-providers/okta.md) (or another identity provider) to onboard & offboard your team automatically